 Producer Flow Control

-You can disable flow control by setting the producerFlowControl flag to false on a destination policy in the Broker configuration - e.g.
+If you like, you can disable flow control for specific JMS queues and topics on the broker by setting the producerFlowControl flag to false on the appropriate destination policy in the Broker configuration - e.g.

 <destinationPolicy>